armand0sosa/mastery-data/README.md

 HIGHLIGHTS

-• Twitter implementation
+• Twitter implementation.
-• Responsive Design, you can use this tool with a desktop computer, tablet or with a mobile
+• Responsive Design, you can use this tool with a desktop computer, tablet or with a mobile.
-• Friendly design
+• Friendly design.
-• Easy use
+• Easy use.
-• Complete champion mastery data
+• Complete champion mastery data.
-• Total Score to compare with your friends
+• Total Score to compare with your friends.
-• Look if you have won a chest with the champion
+• Look if you have won a chest with the champion.
-• Share with your friends
+• Share with your friends.

 INSTALLATION

-Dowload this app.
+Dowload this app and place in the htdocs folder of your apache server.

 Create a database named "lolmaster"